paesanilab/MBX/plugins/lammps/examples/README.md

-sys1_pbc_md: (H2O)3Cl cluster in big empty box to test single-point energies and forces; able to run short simulation serially.
+sys1_pbc_md: (H2O)3Cl cluster in big empty box to test energies and forces; able to run short simulation in parallel.

+256w: box of 256 waters; able to run short simulation in parallel